lsiemanski/pythonpuzzles/README.md

 # Slide puzzle game in Python

-Slide puzzle game using PyGame.
-You can load your own image (Kobe Bryant by default).
+Slide puzzle game written in Python, using PyGame.